E(n)-equivariant Graph Neural Cellular Automata: Preliminaries and Related Work

-\paragraph{\En-Equivariant Graph Convolutions with Attention} In order to give the model the freedom to assign different weights when aggregating messages, we can use attention weights and replace equation \ref{eq:message_aggr} with:
+\paragraph{\En-equivariant Graph Convolutions with Attention} To assign different weights when aggregating messages, we can use attention and replace Eq. \ref{eq:message_aggr} with:

-where $\phi_a: \sR^{\md} \to [0, 1]^1$ is a dense neural network that takes a message $\rvm_{ij}$ as input and outputs its attention weight $\phi_a(\rvm_{ij})$.
-Attention weights are particularly advantageous when a fully connected graph is used \citep{satorras2021egnn, vaswani2017attention}.
+where $\phi_a: \sR^{\md} \to [0, 1]^1$ is an MLP that takes a message $\rvm_{ij}$ as input and outputs its attention weight $\phi_a(\rvm_{ij})$.
+We will use this formulation in \Cref{subsec:task3}.
+Note that, attention weights are particularly advantageous when a very dense (possibly fully connected) graph is used \citep{satorras2021egnn, vaswani2017attention}.

-\paragraph{\En-Equivariant Graph Convolutions with Velocity} When nodes represent bodies with velocities, we can extend the previous formulation to explicitly take velocities into account.
-Specifically, given node velocities $\big\{\rvv_i\big\}$ we can replace the coordinate update in \autoref{eq:coord_update} with the following two steps:
+\paragraph{\En-equivariant Graph Convolutions with Velocity} When nodes represent bodies with velocities, we can extend the previous formulation to explicitly account for velocity.
+Given node velocities $\big\{\rvv_i\big\}$ we can replace the coordinate update in \autoref{eq:coord_update} with the following two steps: \\